AES

 AES-CTR

-After an AES key have been generated in or imported into the Builder Vault, the MPC nodes can generate an AES CTR key stream from a key and an initialization vector as follows:
+After an AES key has been generated in or imported into the Builder Vault, the MPC nodes can generate an AES CTR key stream from a key and an initialization vector as follows:

 partialResult, err := client.AES().CTRKeyStream(ctx, sessionConfig, keyID, iv, keyStreamLength)